jvanz/jvanz.github.io-src/content/build-your-own-malloc.md

 not feel need to used it. `brk` allows the program set the end of data segment to the pointer passed in the functions arguments.
 I think I do use this functions because my code do not decrease the program break.
 Maybe in the future I implement this feature and use the `brk` system call.

-### Memory management
+#### Memory management

 A linked list keeps all available memory block, let's call it `free_list`.
 Each element is composed of a header and the available memory itself.
 The header contains two fields, the  memory block's size and a pointer to the next element in the list.
 Therefore, when a mount of memory is requested a search in the list is performed looking for a memory block with enough size to attempt the request.
 The algorithm follows the 'First fit' approach.
-It's means, the first memory block found with enough size is slipted (if necessary) and returned a pointer to the memory to the caller.
+It's means, the first memory block found with enough size is split (if necessary) and returned a pointer to the memory to the caller.
 If any block has enough size, the heap is increased and the new memory is returned.

 When the user wants to free a pointer, another search in the `free_list` is performed.
 This time, looking for a memory